-Role of Designated Safeguarding Lead Annex B of KCSiE 2018
+Role of Designated Safeguarding Lead

+Annex B of KCSiE 2019

-Governing bodies, proprietors and management committees should appoint an appropriate senior member of staff, from the school or college leadership team, to the role of designated safeguarding lead.
-The designated safeguarding lead should take lead responsibility for safeguarding and child protection.
-This should be explicit in the roleholder's job description.
+Governing bodies, proprietors and management committees should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+This should be explicit in the role holder's job description.
 This person should have the appropriate status and authority within the school to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
+They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.